Online Learning

 The challenges

 Women and girls are underrepresented in fields of science, technology, engineering and mathematics (STEM).
 Professions in STEM fields are majorly dominated by men, and women find it difficult to match up to them in these areas.
-According to a 2022 report by World Bank, women account for only 28% of engineering graduates and in fields like artificial intelligence, only 1 on 5 professionals are female.
+Nearly half, or 48%, of women in technology and STEM positions indicate experiencing discrimination in some manner during the recruitment or hiring process.

 Gender bias and stereotypes are among the major contributors to suppressing women from exploring careers in STEM fields.
 Pressure to conform to societal norms, forced marriages and childbirth are among the daunting reasons why women in STEM face challenges.
 In most households, women are majorly responsible for running the family, and this burden restricts them, to an extent, from pursuing their dream career.